-LED state Description Recommendation Flashing red (if enabled) and have not been acknowledged.
+LED state Description Recommendation Flashing red (if enabled) One or more high-severity alerts are active and have not been acknowledged.
 A high-severity alert condition affects measurement accuracy and output behavior.
 Resolve the alert condition before continuing.
 Acknowledge the alert if you choose.

-8.4 View and acknowledge status alerts
+9.4 View and acknowledge status alerts